-Report So Explosive It Will Blow the Lid Off Obama’s Corrupt Regime
+Report So Explosive It Will Blow the Lid Off Obama's Corrupt Regime - www.independentsentinel.com

 Rep. Lee Zeldin tweeted that the HPSCI FISA memo which was shared with several congressmen today must be revealed to the public immediately.
 Several congressmen are echoing Rep. Zeldin.
-Matt Gaetz, Jim Jordan and Mark Meadows say it is so explosive the public must see it.
+Matt Gaetz, Jim Jordan and Mark Meadows say it is so explosive the public must see it and they must see it immediately.

-Matt Gaetz spoke about it on Fox Business this evening: “The allegations contained in this important intelligence document go to the very foundations of our democracy and they require an immediate release to the public in my opinion.”
+Rep. Matt Gaetz spoke about it on Fox Business this evening: “The allegations contained in this important intelligence document go to the very foundations of our democracy and they require an immediate release to the public in my opinion.”

-We are being told that Rod Rosenstein, Bruce Ohr and others must be fired immediately.
+We are being told that Rod Rosenstein, Bruce Ohr, Peter Strzok, Lisa Page, and others must be fired immediately.

 A review of a classified document outlining what is described as extensive Foreign Intelligence Surveillance Act abuse was made available to all House members Thursday and the revelations could lead to the removal of senior officials in the FBI and Department of Justice, several sources with knowledge of the document stated.
 These sources say the report is “explosive,” stating they would not be surprised if it leads to the end of Robert Mueller’s Special Counsel investigation into President Trump and his associates. […]